mayank25may/bfg-test/faq.rst

 Users
 =====
-Do I need to create an account to participate in the project?

 -------------------------------------------------------------
 It depends.
 The owners of the projects can disable anonymous contributions (usually due to privacy issues with the data), forcing you to create an account